StarStrider23/sql_covid19/README.md

 - new_deaths - new deaths attributed to COVID-19 counted each day

-- people_vaccinated - total number of people who received at least one vaccine dose
+- people_vaccinated - total number of people who received at least one vaccine dose (cumulative)

-- people_fully_vaccinated - total number of people who received all doses prescribed by the initial vaccination protocol
+- people_fully_vaccinated - total number of people who received all doses prescribed by the initial vaccination protocol (cumulative)

 - population - population of a specific country